Copyright © 2001-24 Prem Kamble

 Write to Me | Comments | Related Articles | Top

-One example often used to explain the subconscious mind is the process of car driving.
-Initially, when you are learning to drive, your full attention is focused on the details of the task: the gears, the clutch, and the road ahead.
-You observe every pothole, every bump, and every obstacle with acute awareness, as you consciously navigate the vehicle (Fig. 1).
+One common example used to explain the subconscious mind is the process of learning to drive a car.
+When you first start learning, your full attention is focused on the details of the task: the gears, the clutch, and the road ahead.
+You observe every pothole, bump, and obstacle with acute awareness, as you consciously navigate the vehicle (Fig. 1).

-However, as you become more proficient at driving, the task is relegated to your subconscious mind and driving becomes an effortless task without any conscious effort.
-The process moves from conscious effort to unconscious habit.
-You begin to drive without deliberate thought.
-You instinctively avoid obstacles and shift gears as needed, all while engaging in other activities such as conversation, listening to music, and enjoying the scenery.
+However, as you become more proficient, the task is delegated to your subconscious mind, and you start driving without any conscious effort.
+The process transitions from conscious effort to unconscious habit.
+You begin to drive without deliberate thought, instinctively avoiding obstacles and shifting gears as needed, all while engaging in other activities such as conversation, listening to music, and enjoying the scenery.

 Fig. 1: The path you follow to drive while avoiding potholes

-Through repeated practice, the act of driving becomes ingrained in the subconscious mind and the conscious mind is freed from the task of driving.
-Driving decisions and actions go out of the conscious mind to the subconscious mind.
-You make decisions automatically and you drive instinctively.
-By the time you reach the destination, you may not recall specific bumps or potholes encountered along the way, as your subconscious mind smoothly navigated the journey without conscious awareness.
-You did all that without being conscious of it.
+Through repeated practice, the act of driving becomes ingrained in the subconscious mind, freeing the conscious mind from the task.
+Driving decisions and actions transition from the conscious mind to the subconscious mind, allowing you to make decisions automatically and drive instinctively.
+By the time you reach your destination, you may not recall specific bumps or potholes encountered along the way, as your subconscious mind smoothly navigated the journey without conscious awareness.
+You performed all these actions without being consciously aware of them.

 The example of an elephant in a circus provides another excellent illustration of the workings of the subconscious mind.

-If you have ever been to a circus, you may have observed that the enormous elephants are secured by tying with a chain to a small stick dug in the ground (called a stake).
+If you have ever been to a circus, you may have observed that the enormous elephants are secured by a chain tied to a small stick driven into the ground (called a stake).
 With its incredible strength, the mighty elephant can easily pull the stake from the ground and escape.
-However, it chooses not to do so.
-Once it is tethered to the stake, the elephant stays put..
-Now the question arises, what reasons compel the elephant remain tied?
+However, it chooses not to.
+Once tethered to the stake, the elephant stays put.
+This raises the question: what compels the elephant to remain tied?

 Years later, despite having grown up and having acquired enough strength to uproot the stake, the elephant still chooses to remain within the radius of the chain.
 The subconscious mind controls the elephant's actions and behaviors for the rest of its life, much like it controls the actions of a car driver.